-- Violent language or images

-- Images or language depicting drugs or alcohol (or any illegal item or activity)

-- Hate speech, profanity, pornography

-- Gang-related attire

-- Images or language that creates a hostile or intimidating environment based on any protected class

-- Visible underwear

-- Bathing suits

-- Midriff baring shirts

-- Helmets or ski masks

-- 13. Drugs, Narcotics, and Alcohol: For purposes of this policy, "drugs" shall mean:

-- A. all dangerous controlled substances as so designated and prohibited by Michigan statute;

-- B. all chemicals which release toxic vapors;

-- C. all alcoholic beverages;

-- D. any prescription or patent drug, except those for which permission to use in school has been granted pursuant to Board policy;

-- E. "look-alikes";

-- F. performance enhancing drugs as determined annually by the Department of Community Health;

-- G. any other illegal substance so designated and prohibited by law.
+- Bathing suits - Blankets - Gang-related attire - Hate speech, profanity, pornography - Helmets or ski masks - Images or language depicting smoking/vaping, drugs, or alcohol (or any illegal item or activity) - Images or language that creates a hostile or intimidating environment based on any protected class - Violent language or images - Visible underwear - 13.
+Drugs, Narcotics, and Alcohol: For purposes of this policy, "drugs" shall mean: - a. all dangerous controlled substances as so designated and prohibited by Michigan statute; - b. all chemicals which release toxic vapors; - c. all alcoholic beverages; - d. any prescription or patent drug, except those for which permission to use in school has been granted pursuant to Board policy; - e. any other illegal substance so designated and prohibited by law. - f. "look-alikes"; - g. performance enhancing drugs as determined annually by the Department of Community Health; - h.
 Violations include evidence of use, being under the influence, possession or delivery of alcohol, narcotics, stimulants, hallucinogens, depressants, marijuana, drug paraphernalia, or look-a likes.

 - 14. False Fire Alarms: Causing or creating a false alarm is a criminal offense. - 15.
-Fighting: A physical or verbal confrontation between students. - 16.
+Fighting: Use of aggressive physical force that can cause harm or injury to those involved - 16.
 Harassment: The following definitions are provided for guidance only.
-If a student or other individual believes there has been harassment, regardless of whether it fits a particular definition, she/he should report it and allow the administration to determine the appropriate course of action.
+If a student or other individual believes there has been harassment, regardless of whether it fits a particular definition, they should report it and allow the administration to determine the appropriate course of action.
 (See Board Policy 5517-Anti-Harassment)